 Set the default speaker to the same thing you set above – the (UAC2_Render) device.

 At this point you’ve completed the easy part from the admin side.
-Now we need to create some meeting policies.
+Now you need to create some policies.

 Up until now, this has been straightforward and anyone with a laptop, a cable, and (optionally) a PanaCast 50 handy can do this work.
 At this point, things change.
 In most organizations, you now need to bring in your Microsoft 365 administrators as you need to edit or create new policies to apply some custom settings.